quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 The lack of any acknowledgement information or timestamping information in the QUIC packet header makes running passive estimation of latency via round trip time (RTT) impossible.
-RTT can only be measured at connection establishment time, by observing the Initial Client packet and the Server's reply to this packet which maybe a Server Cleartext, Version Negotiation, or Server Stateless Retry packet.
+RTT can only be measured at connection establishment time, by observing the Client Initial packet and the Server's reply to this packet which maybe a Server Cleartext, Version Negotiation, or Server Stateless Retry packet.

-Note that adding packet number echo (as in https://github.com/quicwg/base-drafts/pull/367 or https://github.com/quicwg/base-drafts/pull/368) to the public header would allow passive RTT measurement at on-path observation points.
+Note that adding a packet number echo (as in https://github.com/quicwg/base-drafts/pull/367 or https://github.com/quicwg/base-drafts/pull/368) to the public header would allow passive RTT measurement at on-path observation points.
 For efficiency purposes,